Ou Medicine

 The correct answer is

 Choose water over the other beverages listed.
 Caffeinated and alcoholic beverages dehydrate the body by speeding up the rate of urination.
-For optimum rehydration, drink one cup of water for each hour of flight time.
+For optimum rehydration, drink 1 cup of water for each hour of flight time.

 A.